Unlicensed Operation of Motor Vehicle

 In any situation, you should retain a Dutchess County criminal defense attorney from the Law Office of Dennis R. Vetrano, Jr., LLC to protect your rights and future freedom.
-Our legal team has decades of combined legal experience and three former prosecutors leading the way, which gives us unmatched insight and knowledgeability into what the opposition will try in your case.
+Our legal team has decades of combined legal experience and four former prosecutors leading the way, which gives us unmatched insight and knowledgeability into what the opposition will try in your case.

 Call (845) 605-4330 right away to request a free initial case evaluation.